Mum’s praise for lifesaving service

 Lucy said: “I don’t know if Bella would be here, were it not for the Children’s Air Ambulance.

-Bella, now aged 6, is full of life and has got spirit.
+Bella, now aged six, is full of life and has got spirit.
 She showing no signs of letting her difficult start in life affect her in the slightest.”

 The Children’s Air Ambulance are holding a race evening at Doncaster Racecourse on Saturday, July 20.

-E-mail Sharon.Evans@theairambulanceservice.org.uk for more information about the event and to book your tickets.
+E-mail Sharon.Evans@theairambulanceservice.org.uk for more information and to book your tickets.